 Astley Vineyard is one of the oldest in the UK.
-Now in our 50th year, we produce less than ten thousand bottles of boutique wine per year.
+Planted in 1971, we produce less than ten thousand bottles of boutique wine per year.

 Established in 1971, there were originally four vineyard plots on our ten acre estate.
 At the time, Astley Vineyard was widely regarded to be the most northerly vineyard in the world.
 Today, just the best single five acre plot remains, from which we make all of our boutique and award winning wines.